Learnings from 100K Lines of Rust with AI (2025)

 • AI-generated code contracts (preconditions, postconditions, invariants) caught a subtle Paxos safety violation before production; GPT-5 High outperformed Opus 4.1 for contract quality.

-• Performance loop: AI instruments latency, writes Python quantile scripts, proposes optimizations, repeat; gains came from zero-copy, removing async overhead, and eliminating lock contention.
+• Perf loop: AI instruments latency, writes Python quantile scripts, proposes fixes, re-measures; key wins from zero-copy, removing async overhead, and eliminating lock contention.

 Hacker News Comment Review